dtPaTh/Azure.Functions.Tracing/Readme.md

 }
 ```
 ### 3. Apply Dynatrace configuration
-The Dynatrace package automatically reads the the necessary configuration such as connection endpoints and authentication tokens, either from environment variables or a custom config file.
+The Dynatrace package automatically reads the necessary configuration such as connection endpoints and authentication tokens, either from environment variables or a custom config file.
 To read more about configuration see [Dynatrace Help](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-cloud-platforms/microsoft-azure-services/opentelemetry-integration/opentelemetry-on-azure-functions)

 ## Examples
-In the [/Examples](/Examples/) folder you find 2 Azure Functions projects.
+In the [/Examples](/Examples/) folder you find 2 Azure Function projects.
 Each containing 2 http triggered functions, where function A is calling function B.

 [HttpTriggers](/Examples/HttpTriggers/) is using Azure.Functions.Tracing and a custom startup class to initialize tracing and adding HttpClient instrumentation.